United Kingdom industrial disputes and strikes (2022–present): London North Eastern Railway

+ScotRail

+Following a longstanding dispute between ASLEF and ScotRail, during which strike action was threatened, on 26 August 2024, the union announced it had suspended forthcoming strike action for ScotRail drivers following a new pay offer.
+ASLEF said it would ballot its members on the offer.
+On 25 September, ScotRail train drivers belonging to ASLEF voted to accept a 4.5% pay rise backdated to April, ending their dispute.

 Transport Salaried Staffs' Association

 On 30 June, the Transport Salaried Staffs' Association (TSSA) confirmed its members at Avanti West Coast had voted overwhelmingly for strikes and action short of a strike, ostensibly over the same issues that had triggered the RMT dispute, with 86% voting for strike action and 91% voting for action short of a strike on a 91% turnout.
 The union said it also planned to ballot staff at Network Rail and other train companies who operate at stations along the West Coast Main Line.
-On 11 July, TSSA members at Southwestern also voted to take industrial action.
+On 11 July, TSSA members at South Western Railway also voted to take industrial action.

 The TSSA joined the RMT on the 18 and 20 August strikes.

 On 31 August, another TSSA strike affecting TransPennine Express, West Midlands Trains, Avanti West Coast, c2c, CrossCountry, East Midlands Railway, Great Western Railway, LNER and Southeastern, as well as Network Rail, was announced for 26 September, when it would commence at midday.

 Merseyrail

-On 22 June it was reported that members of the Transport Salaried Staffs' Association (TSSA) had voted to accept a 7.1% pay rise following an ongoing dispute with Merseyrail which had led to strike action.
+On 22 June, it was reported that members of the Transport Salaried Staffs' Association (TSSA) had voted to accept a 7.1% pay rise following an ongoing dispute with Merseyrail which had led to strike action.
 Unlike the train operators involved in the national dispute, Merseyrail is a fully devolved Train Operating Company and therefore not required to consult the government on issues such as levels of pay and industrial disputes.
 Manuel Cortes, General Secretary of the TSSA, described the deal as "a sensible outcome to a reasonable offer".